danak6jq/si5351-generic/README.md

 General notes:

-These functions depend on being fed sane parameters; there's no error indication if you ask the Si5351 to do something it is not capable of, or if you ask it to do something conflicting (in particular, pay attention to output frequencies between 150 and 160MHz on CLK1 and CLK2 outputs (see below)).
+These functions depend on being fed sane parameters; there is only minimal error checking if you ask the Si5351 to do something it is not capable of, or if you ask it to do something conflicting (in particular, pay attention to output frequencies above 150MHz on CLK1 and CLK2 outputs (see below)).

 I strongly suggest using only a single output of the Si5351 for RF applications, since there is a relatively large amount of cross-talk between the clock outputs.

-The MultiSynth mode parameter can be used to force the clock divider into integer mode, which likely reduces RF phase noise performance.
+The MultiSynth mode parameter can be used to force the clock divider into integer mode, which likely improves RF phase noise performance.

 I2C functional interface macros (in si5351.h):